fangjjcs/Tourist-design/tourist_design/README.markdown

 # Tourist Design System

 This is a tourist recommendation system, we utilized Google Maps API for demonstrating the recommended route.
 If Users run out of ideas when they are trying to plan a tourist.
-Users can use this website by inputing their scheduled sights and time, the system will help generating a next recommended sight for users.
+Users can use this website by inputing their scheduled sights and time, the system will help generating a next recommended sight for users based on big data analysis.

 To note that this repository only contains front-end files (without google maps api).